dreamer-coding-555/xtest-runner/readme.md

 The Trilobite XTest Runner is a versatile and user-friendly testing and benchmarking tool designed to simplify your software development workflow.
 Whether you're a software developer, quality assurance engineer, or a performance analyst, this application empowers you to effortlessly run tests and benchmarks, monitor their progress, and manage your project directory—all from a single, intuitive interface.

-## Intended Audience

-This guide is aimed at developers of all levels who wish to utilize this Python project template.
-It assumes a basic familiarity with command-line interfaces and Python programming.

 ## Prerequisites

 Before you proceed, ensure you have the following prerequisites installed: